kyma-incubator/service-catalog/docs/install.md

 ---

 Service Catalog requires Kubernetes at version 1.11 or higher.
-Starting from version 0.2.x Service Catalog makes use of [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) to manage custom resources.
-It uses [Additional Printer Columns](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/#additional-printer-columns) so you can use `kubectl` as normal to interact with Service Catalog.
+Starting from version 0.2.x, Service Catalog uses [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) to manage custom resources.
+It uses [Additional Printer Columns](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/#additional-printer-columns) so you can use `kubectl` to interact with Service Catalog.

 The rest of this document details how to: